 2. Atomization and distribution of each injector should be an exact match.

 3. Resistance and reluctance of the injector set must be the same

 4. Fuel injector latency values should be exactly the same

 Injector latency is also know as injector dead time or injector lag time.

-Fuel Injector latency is the amount of time it takes for the injector to fully open once it is energized and on the back end it is the amount of time the injector takes to close after current has been switched off.
+Fuel Injector latency is the amount of time it takes for the injector to fully open once it is energized.
+On the back end it is the amount of time the injector takes to close after current has been switched off.

 Fuel injector latency testing is time consuming and expensive.
 The injector is tested at a predetermined fuel pressure in increments of 0.1 volt from 6 volts to 14.5 volt.
 The time the injector takes to open and close is notated.
 When fuel pressure change latency values change

-To truly be able to balance a specific set of fuel injectors will require expensive and very specialized tools and equipment that I believe only large manufacturers such as Bosch, Denso and the likes can afford or have.
+To be able to balance and flow mach fuel injectors one will require expensive and specialized equipment.
+Only large manufacturers such as Bosch, Denso and the likes can afford such equipment.